cp9999/MusicPlaylistManager/README.md

 Utitlity to manage music playlists for Plex AND for the Plex channel plugin: MusicPlaylist.
 This is a Windows application that requires .Net framework 4.0

+[2015-02-04]
+1. Fixed searching in music sections
+2. Added option to show the PMS server in a separate window

 [2015-02-01]
 PlaylistManager can now be used to maintain native plex playlists.
 The following features are available